Maite-Baquerizo/CIS4400/README.md

 Source: The uploaded dataset is acceptable as it does not come from Kaggle or include aggregate data.

 Structure: Verify if it contains at least 10 columns and more than 7500 rows.
-(I’ll inspect this dataset in the next step.)

 Content: Ensure data does not relate to stock or bitcoin markets.